capeprivacy/documentation/docs/libraries/cape-python/policies.md

             # It tells the policy runner to apply the plusTen transformation to the "amount" field.
             - field: amount
                 named: plusTen
-        # Optional.
-Limit the target fields based on field values.
-        - where:
-            fruit: [apple]

 ```